Rise of the Tyrant: Background

-Rise of the Tyrant debuted at number 84 on the Billboard 200, selling around 8,900 copies.
-This surpasses Doomsday Machine, making it the band's highest-charting effort yet.
+Rise of the Tyrant debuted at number 84 on the Billboard 200, selling around 8,900 copies and surpassing Doomsday Machine as the band's highest-charting album.

 Music videos were made for the songs "Revolution Begins" and "I Will Live Again", both directed by Patric Ullaeus.

 Track listing

 Limited edition

 Also available is a limited edition version including a bonus 3" DVD with two live tracks and a documentary on the band's tour of South America.